plavez/datascientest_project_main_project/doc/DOCUMENTATION.md

 ```
 This will:

-remove root Application resources
+- remove root Application resources

-remove all child Argo CD applications (myapp1, myapp2, etc.)
+- remove all child Argo CD applications (myapp1, myapp2, etc.)

-uninstall Argo CD Helm releases
+- uninstall Argo CD Helm releases

-keep your k3s clusters (EC2 instances) intact
+- keep your k3s clusters (EC2 instances) intact

-**If you encounter finalizer issues, you can manually remove them, for example:**
+**If you encounter finalizer issues, you can manually remove them, for the dev cluster:**
 ```
 export KUBECONFIG=~/.kube/dev-k3s.yaml

 kubectl patch application root -n argocd-dev \
 -p '{"metadata":{"finalizers":[]}}' --type=merge

 ```
+Repeat the same procedure for the prod cluster if required.

-2. Destroy Clusters
+### 2. Destroy Clusters
 **From your k3s infrastructure Terraform directory (~/k3s-aws):**
 ```
 terraform destroy

 ```
+This will:

-This will delete all EC2 instances and therefore remove both k3s clusters completely.
+- delete all EC2 instances

+- completely remove both k3s clusters (dev and prod)

 ---

 ## Summary

 This documentation describes:
-How k3s clusters are provisioned on AWS EC2 using Terraform
+- how k3s clusters are provisioned on AWS EC2 using Terraform

-How Argo CD is installed into both dev and prod clusters using Helm via Terraform
+- how Argo CD is installed into both dev and prod clusters using Helm via Terraform

-How applications are deployed using the App-of-Apps pattern:
+- how applications are deployed using the App-of-Apps pattern:
-Root Application managed by Terraform (kubernetes_manifest)
+    - Root Application managed by Terraform (kubernetes_manifest)
-Child Applications managed by Argo CD from a Git repository
+    - child Applications managed by Argo CD from a Git repository

+- how to verify the deployment
-How to verify and how to properly destroy all resources
+- how to properly and safely destroy all resources